-The 2021 tagging campaign was a continuation of the 2020 electronic tagging of BFT in Norwegian waters (Ferter et al., 2020).
-However, the number of tagged fish with was almost doubled from five fish tagged in 2020 to nine fish tagged in 2021.
-All tags are still attached to the BFT which survived the tagging, indicating that the improved tagging protocol, i.e. on-board tagging with double anchoring, is an effective method.
-This is backed up by the fact that 3 out of 5 tags from the 2020 tagging project stayed on for an entire year of deployment (unpublished data).
+The 2022 tagging campaign was a continuation of previous electronic tagging of BFT in Norwegian waters (Ferter et al., 2020; Ferter et al., 2021).
+However, the number of tagged fish was higher than in previous years, and in total 25 fish have been tagged with PSATs in Norwegian waters since 2020.
+All 2022 tags are still attached to the BFT, indicating that the improved tagging protocol, i.e. on-board tagging with double anchoring, is an effective method.
+This is backed up by the fact that several of the tags from the 2020 and 2021 tagging projects stayed on for an entire year of deployment (unpublished data).
 As all fish in this year's study were tagged north of 60°N, the results of this study will further increase our knowledge on the behavior and migration of BFT at the northernmost border of its distribution range, and fill important knowledge gaps (Nøttestad et al., 2017; Horton et al., 2020; Nøttestad et al., 2020).